-If settlement is reached, in whole or in part, the agreement, which shall be binding upon all parties, will be put into writing and counsel will file a stipulation of dismissal or such other document as may be appropriate.
-If the case does not settle, the mediator will immediately notify the Clerk's Office, and the case or the portion of the case that has not settled will continue in the litigation process.
+If settlement is reached, in whole or in part, the agreement, which will be binding on all parties, will be put into writing and counsel will file a stipulation of dismissal or such other document as may be appropriate.
+If the case does not settle, the mediator will immediately notify the clerk's office, and the case or the part of the case that has not settled will continue in the litigation process.